-The central results are presented in Figures 1, 2, and 3.
-Each figure shows the normalized firm size distributions for immigrant-founded and native-founded firms.
 The broad finding is clear, looking across each data set and across different ways of defining immigrant and non-immigrant firms.
-Namely, immigrant entrepreneurship presents a "right shift," where immigrants tend to start more firms per person of every size.
-Specifically, at each firm size, the frequency of immigrantfounded firms per immigrant in the population tends to be larger than the frequency of nativefounded firms per native-born person in the population.
+Namely, immigrant entrepreneurship presents a "right shift" in firm size.
+We see Zipf's Law appear for both immigrant-founded and native-founded firms, but immigrants tend to start more firms per person of every size.
+Specifically, at each firm size, the frequency of immigrant-founded firms per immigrant in the population tends to be larger than the frequency of native-founded firms per native-born person in the population.
 These plotted measures correspond to equation (12).